ceph/ceph/doc/man/8/rgw-restore-bucket-index.rst

    bucket.
 If omitted the utility will try to determine the data pool on its own.

+.. option:: -r <realm-name>

+   Optional, specify the realm if the restoration is not being applied to the default realm.

+.. option:: -g <zonegroup-name>

+   Optional, specify the zonegroup if the restoration is not being applied to the default zonegroup.

+.. option:: -z <zone-name>

+   Optional, specify the zone if the restoration is not being applied to the default zone.

 .. option:: -l <rados-ls-output-file>

    Optional, specify a file containing the output of a rados listing